With the global online fashion market predicted to reach $675 billion by 2022 the industry is definitely one to watch.

 Good fashion branding begins with coherent communication.
 And, with so many fashion brands out there, you need to make sure your customers clearly understand who you are and how they can relate to you emotionally.

-After all, customers who are emotionally aligned with a brand are more engaged, feel delighted by the brand and will share their positive experiences.
+After all, customers who are emotionally aligned with a brand are more engaged, feel more enamoured with the brand and will share their positive experiences.
 A loyalty program offers an opportunity to tell your customers what you’re all about.

 By incorporating their personality throughout their loyalty page, more customers will feel like they understand the brand on a deeper, more emotional level.